LeonardoZV/spark-connectors/docs/aws-glue.md

 ## Requirements

-To run this simple example, you'll need an AWS account.
-You'll create an S3 bucket, an SQS queue and the Glue job.
+To run this simple example, you'll need an AWS account with the resources needed by the connector you're planning to use.

-You'll spend no more than US$ 0.50.

 ## Configuring access